ELELAB/lc3b_cancer_paper/README.md

 A more detailed README file is in each subfolder

+1. pdbs/ -> preprocessing and cleaning steps for the PDB files
+2. simulations_analysis -> all the analyses done on free and membrane-bound simulations

 Please cite our publication if you use the material in this repository

 Software versions: rosetta 3.11, gromacs 5, foldx-suite5